ggmpteam/ggmp/docs/techspecs.md

 * Header (HEAD)
 * Size (SIZ)

-The following components MUST be provided by language libraries as an **iterable stream of bytes**, preferably using that language's built-in types.
+The following components MUST be provided by language libraries as an **iterable stream of bytes**.
+Decoding into such a format SHOULD use one of that language's built-in types.
 Decoding them is left to the implementation.

 * Data (DAT)